sp5wwp/M17_ANL_v2/README.md

 ### Parameters

-* Operating freqency range is 420MHz to 450MHz (after a few changes also another frequency bands)
+* Operating freqency range is 420MHz to 450MHz (M17 operates within amateur frequency band 430-440MHz) - after a few changes of RF elements values also another frequency bands
 * Modulation schemes selectable - 2FSK, 3FSK, 4FSK, MSK and FM (for M17 - 4FSK)
 * Output power level is set from -16dbm up to 10dbm (in 0.3125 dB steps)
 * Data rate is set from 0.05 up to 25 kbps (for M17 - 9600 bps)
-* IF filter bandwidht selectable - 12.5 kHz, 18.75 kHz, or 25 kHz
+* IF filter bandwidth selectable - 12.5 kHz, 18.75 kHz, or 25 kHz
+* Configuration, transmit and receive by AT commands - over USB-CDC
+* All registers of ADF7021 also configurable by manual mode
+* Additional 4 GPIOs - first pair can be used as I2C interface, second can be UART
+* Four different colour LEDs - PWR, SYS, RX and TX - indicate the state of the device
+* Programmable by SWD interface

 MORE TODO